Cliu2/kukaGrasp_pybullet/README.md

 HKU 2018-2019 RoboticArmGrasping
 By Lance, Paul, Alex

+This project is still undergoing and the source codes will be updated for imporvements.

 This project aims to train a DCNN to guide the simulated robot arm's grasping movement.
 Agents will learn while trying in the environment based on PyBullet-gym.
 Q-learning strategy is used.
 The platform used for network is Tensorflow Keras.

 In this project, vision-based and data-driven approach was realized to enable robot grasping.
 CNN architecture combined with HER algorithm was used.